Sarosim/photo-locations/README.md

 handling potentially large image files, only URLs to images can be entered to the forms.
 This is certainly not the best UX, but integration with Amazon S3 is in the scope of the next milestone project.

-### User Stories

-Based on the Scope, the following user stories are to be satisfied:

-- As a frequent traveller, I'd like to find nice sceneries to photograph around the palces I visit.
-E.g. 'I have a weekend trip to Lisbon mext month, what are the most beautiful sites to visit?
-- As a hobby photographer, I'd like to improve the quality of my landscape images.
-There are so many beautiful pictures on the web, but how are those made?
-Do they use filters?
-Is there a secret?
--

 ## Structure

 ### Page structure